learn2torials/laravel-modular/README.md

 - PHP >= 7.2
 - Laravel >= 6.0

+# Newer Laravel Plugin
+For older version >= 8.0 of Laravel use this plugin [Modular Laravel](https://packagist.org/packages/learn2torials/modular-laravel)

 # How to install this plugin

 Run following command to your existing project.